Farah Pahlavi: Memoir

-In 2003, Farah Pahlavi wrote a book about her marriage to Mohammad Reza entitled An Enduring Love: My Life with the Shah.
+In 2003, Farah wrote a book about her marriage to Mohammad Reza entitled An Enduring Love: My Life with the Shah.
 The publication of the former Empress's memoirs attracted international interest.
 It was a best-seller in Europe, with excerpts appearing in news magazines and the author appearing on talk shows and in other media outlets.
 However, opinion about the book, which Publishers Weekly called "a candid, straightforward account" and The Washington Post called "engrossing", was mixed.

 Elaine Sciolino, The New York Times's Paris bureau chief, gave the book a less than flattering review, describing it as "well translated" but "full of anger and bitterness".
 But National Review's Reza Bayegan, an Iranian writer, praised the memoir as "abound[ing] with affection and sympathy for her countrymen."

 Documentaries and theatre play

-In 2009 the Persian-Swedish director Nahid Persson Sarvestani released a feature length documentary about Farah Pahlavi's life, entitled The Queen and I. The film was screened in various International film festivals such as IDFA and Sundance.
-In 2012 the Dutch director Kees Roorda made a theatre play inspired by the life of Farah Pahlavi in exile.
-In the play Liz Snoijink acted as Farah Diba.
+In 2009, the Persian-Swedish director Nahid Persson Sarvestani released a feature length documentary about Farah Pahlavi's life, entitled The Queen and I. The film was screened in various International film festivals such as IDFA and Sundance.
+In 2012, the Dutch director Kees Roorda made a theatre play inspired by the life of Farah Pahlavi in exile.
+In the play, Liz Snoijink acted as Farah Diba.